yeykawb/consid_dbt/README.md

       - name: login_amount
         description: The total number of times the person has logged in.
 This is a whole number.
-    description: The dbt model 'people' is a tool that organizes and analyzes user data.
-It tracks whether a user's account is active, the number of times they've logged in, the length of their name, and the last time their data was updated.
-      This model can be used to understand user behavior, such as how often they log in and if there's a correlation between name length and login frequency.
-This information can help in making data-driven decisions, like tailoring user engagement strategies.

   - name: logins
     description: One record per login.